Primary school

+Terms

+The word phrase "primary school" is a calque from French école primaire, which was first used in a text of London Times in April 1802.

 Primary schools

 In most parts of the world, primary education is the first stage of compulsory education, and is normally available without charge, but may also be offered by fee-paying independent schools.
 The term grade school is sometimes used in the US, although both this term and elementary school may refer to the first eight grades, in other words both primary education and lower secondary education.

-The term primary school is derived from the French école primaire, which was first used in an English text in 1802.
 In the United Kingdom, "elementary education" was taught in "elementary schools" until 1944, when free elementary education was proposed for students over 11: there were to be primary elementary schools and secondary elementary schools; these became known as primary schools and secondary schools.